-PIMCO Services is a Service Provider.
-Currently, all personnel of PIMCO Services are employees of PIMCO or an indirect subsidiary thereof and these individuals will provide services on behalf of both the entity that employs them and PIMCO Services.
-In the future, some individuals may be employed by and provide services exclusively on behalf of PIMCO Services while others will continue to be Dual Service Providers of PIMCO Services and PIMCO or an affiliate thereof.
-An Account may in the future use other affiliated Service Providers.
-For example, PIMCO expects that certain Accounts will retain one or more Allianz Real Estate entities to provide asset management-related and other services.
+PIMCO Aurora is a Service Provider.
+Currently, all personnel of PIMCO Aurora are employees of PIMCO or an indirect subsidiary thereof and these individuals provide services on behalf of both the entity that employs them and PIMCO Aurora.
+In the future, some individuals may be employed by and provide services exclusively on behalf of PIMCO Aurora while others will continue to be Dual Service Providers.
+An Account may in the future use other affiliated Service Providers (each, including PIMCO Aurora, an "Affiliated Service Provider").

-PIMCO Services and/or other affiliated Service Providers may provide a variety of portfolio services, including the organizational services, investment-related services, capital markets and investment banking-related services and asset management-related services as described in an Account's offering documents.
-PIMCO Services and/or other affiliated Service Providers may provide services in addition to those listed, and if the costs of those services could be Account expenses if provided by a third-party service provider, then they will be Account expenses when provided by PIMCO Services and/or any other affiliated Service Provider.

-Any fees, costs, expenses and liabilities incurred through the use or engagement of Service Providers (including affiliated Service Providers (including Dual Service Providers)) will, as permitted in the Account's offering or governing documents, be borne (directly or indirectly) by an Account and will not offset fees payable to PIMCO, even though such amounts may be substantial.
+Affiliated Service Providers provide organizational services, investment-related services, capital markets and investment banking-related services and asset management-related services as described in an Account's offering documents.
+PIMCO Aurora and/or other Affiliated Service Providers may provide services in addition to those listed in an Account's offering documents, and if the costs of those services could be Account expenses if provided by a third-party service provider, then they will be Account expenses when provided by PIMCO Aurora and/or any other Affiliated Service Provider where permitted by the Account's governing documents.
+Fees paid to PIMCO Aurora and/or other Affiliated Service Providers (including other Dual Service Providers) will not be treated as transaction fees and will not offset or otherwise reduce the fees payable to PIMCO.
+Although PIMCO has adopted various policies and procedures intended to mitigate or otherwise manage conflicts of interest, there can be no guarantee that such policies and procedures (which may be modified or terminated at any time in PIMCO's sole discretion) will be successful.
+Fees paid to an Affiliated Service Provider will be determined in PIMCO's commercially reasonable discretion, taking into account the relevant facts and circumstances and consistent with the responsibilities of PIMCO.